The Crowd Supply Guide: Marketing and PR

 - Pre-launch page A campaign preview page where people can sign up for email updates.
 The pre-launch page will have the same URL as your campaign page when it goes live.

-- Media announcements Crowd Supply will announce your campaign milestones by:
+- Media announcements Crowd Supply will publicize your campaign milestones, including:

 - Announcing the pre-launch in our newsletter